Critical Information for Students Subject to Dismissal

 Students dismissed from the University of Connecticut may still have the opportunity to enroll in undergraduate level credit courses at the University as a non-degree (non-matriculated) student.
 These courses may be used to determine readmission to the University or as transfer credits at another institution.

 A degree-seeking student dismissed from their degree program at UConn must apply as non-degree student and obtain written permission from their previous program to register as a non-degree student each semester.
 Permission may be given for up to 8 credits per semester and is required for each semester of non-degree enrollment.
 To apply as a non-degree student, please visit the Non-Degree website.
-To schedule an appointment to discuss enrolling in classes as a non-degree student, and to obtain permission to register, contact a non-degree advisor at the campus at which you seek to take classes.
+To schedule an appointment to discuss enrolling in classes as a non-degree student, and to obtain permission to register, contact a non-degree advisor at the campus at which you are seeking to take classes.

 Appeal Committee Membership

 The dismissal appeal committee comprises representatives from the following offices, each of whom plays a key role in supporting student success at the University of Connecticut.
 Before reviewing appeals, feedback is sought from university officials, including advisors, instructors and other faculty or staff with whom a student may have worked closely.
+This group includes, but is not limited to:

 • Office of Undergraduate Advising

-• Advising directors/deans from each school/college/regional campus
+• Advising directors from each school/college/regional campus

 • Center for Students with Disabilities